 In the second round of negotiations, you might actually meet vendors and interview them in person.
-This way, they will provide you further answers to the questions not listed in your RFP and maybe even present a demo.
+This way, they will provide you with further answers to the questions not listed in your RFP for the ecommerce website and maybe even present a demo.
 Discuss the pricing and the terms of agreement, and make a final decision.

-Most Common Questions to Be Listed in an RFP for Ecommerce Website
+Most Common Questions to Be Listed in a Website RFP Template

 Apart from your project overview, its description and pricing expectation, the timeline, a B2B ecommerce RFP should include a list of questions towards an ecommerce platform vendor.
 Organize them in a spreadsheet or in a Word document.
-You might place a separate vendor scoring column to evaluate the answers as you review them.
+You might place a separate scoring column for RFP ecommerce platform vendors to evaluate the answers as you review them.

-Here are 90 ideas for your RFP template that you might want to ask while facing the platform migration issue.
+Here are 100+ ideas for your ecommerce RFP template that you might want to ask while facing the platform migration issue.